lolzz77/sm64/README.md

 #### Create Docker image

 After installing and starting Docker, create the docker image.
 This only needs to be done once.
+In terminal, cd into this folder, then run command
 ```
 docker build -t sm64 .
 ```